benjaminsampica/benjaminsampicaStatic/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 29  # Order that this section will appear.

-title = "The Guy Behind The Screen"
+title = "The Man Behind The Curtain"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""